Tpj-root/isro/Quiz_Assessment.md

 d.It was sent to Mars

-b.
+Ans: b.
 It moved over the surface of the moon

 Intelligent robots can perform a.are purely software entities